Avali-Triage-Team/Avali/README.md

 This Unstable fork will try to keep up to date with the Unstable version of Starbound.
 Be aware that this may lag quite a bit behind UNstable, and much like Unstable may be, well, unstable.
 Please report issues promptly, using the Issues button to the right of the files.

 # Installation instructions
-Download ZIP file and extract into Starbound - Unstable/giraffe_storage/mods.
+Download most recent release's ZIP file from https://github.com/Fevix/Avali/releases and extract into Starbound - Unstable/giraffe_storage/mods.
 Files should look like this: mods
 -avali
 |-avali.modinfo